 The Northwest University in Yangling began animal embryo research in the 1970s.
 The first two goats cloned from fresh embryo were born at the university in 1980.
-The university built its embryos laboratory in 1984 and then in 1995, the world's largest group of cloned goats, numbered at 45, were born one after another at the university, due to the work of a research group led by professor Zhang Yong.
-The world's first batch of goats cloned from cells from an adult goat; the goats, named Yangyang and Yuanyuan, were born at the university in June 2000.
+The university built its embryos laboratory in 1984 and then in 1995, the world's largest group of cloned goats, numbered at 45, were born one after another at the university.

-Northwest Agriculture and Forestry University - A&F was the first high level institution for modern agricultural education in northwest China.
-In addition to its 18 departments, the university also includes the Institute of Soil and Water Conservation, and the Department of Physical Education.
+Northwest Agriculture and Forestry University - A&F was the first high-level institution for modern agricultural education in northwest China.
+In addition to its 18 departments, the university also includes the Institute of Soil and Water Conservation and the Department of Physical Education.
 During our visit, students will participate in a specialized agriculture project.
 The Master Class contents include:

-- ✓ The local farming history
+- The local farming history

 - The current agricultural environment

-- ✓ The new technologies that help cultivate crops suitable with local environment
+- The new technologies that help cultivate crops suitable with local environment

-Afterwards, we will participate in a special lecture at the University on Farm Land Protection.
+Afterwards, we will participate in a special lecture at the university on Farm Land Protection.

-We'll drive back to the city area in the late afternoon for dinner.
+We will drive back to the city area in the late afternoon.
+After dinner, we will explore the City of Xi'an on our own.

 Good morning China!
 After breakfast, we'll pack our bags and head for the airport.
-This morning, we're flying to Hangzhou!
+This morning, we're flying to Hangzhou.

-Hangzhou - Hangzhou is the capital of the Zhejiang province and its political, economic and cultural center.
-Hangzhou is famous for its natural beauty and cultural heritage.
+Handzhou - Hangzhou is the capital of the Zhejiang province and its political, economic and cultural center.
+With its famous natural beauty and cultural heritage, Hangzhou is one of China's most important tourist venues.

-The city is located on the lower reaches of the Qiantang River in southeast China and only 180 kilometers from Shanghai.
-Hangzhou has a subtropical monsoon type climate with four distinct seasons.
-It is neither too hot in summer, nor too cold in winter, making it a great year-round destination.
+The city is located on the lower reaches of the Qiantang River in southeast China, approximately 180 kilometers from Shanghai.
+Hangzhou has a subtropical monsoon-type climate with four distinct seasons.
+It is neither too hot in summer, nor too cold in winter, making it a year-round destination.

 The West Lake is undoubtedly the most renowned feature of Hangzhou, noted for its scenic beauty that blends naturally with many famous historical and cultural sites.
-In this scenic area, Solitary Hill, the Mausoleum of General Yue Fei, the Six Harmonies Pagoda and the Ling Yin Temple are some of the most frequently visited attractions.
+In this scenic area, Solitary Hill, the Mausoleum of General Yue Fei, the Six Harmonies Pagoda and the Ling Yin Temple are probably the most frequently visited attractions.